impruthvi/impruthvi/README.md

 <details>
 <summary>View Projects</summary>

-### 🔗 Web3 Ventures
+### 🔗 Web3 Ventures (Learning Phase)

-- Developing smart contracts with Forge/Foundry toolchain
+- **Learning Smart Contracts**: Exploring Solidity and developing simple smart contracts.
+- **Building dApps**: Learning how to interact with the blockchain using Web3.js and building basic decentralized applications.
-- Building dApps with React, wagmi, and Solidity
+- **Exploring Ethereum**: Familiarizing myself with Ethereum-based development and blockchain integration.
-- Implementing robust contract testing with Forge
-- Creating DeFi protocol integrations
-- Gas-optimized contract development

 ### 🚀 Full-Stack Applications

-- Complex React/TypeScript applications
-- Scalable Node.js backend systems
-- Laravel-based enterprise solutions
-- Real-time data processing systems
+- **React/TypeScript Applications**: Developing full-stack applications with a focus on performance and scalability.
+- **Node.js Backend Systems**: Building robust APIs with Node.js and Express.
+- **Laravel Solutions**: Developing full-stack solutions using Laravel for the backend.

 ### 🔧 Development Tools
-- Custom React hooks and components
-- CLI tools for development workflow
-- Reusable smart contract templates
-- API integration libraries
+- **AWS Services**: Working with AWS Auto Scaling Groups (ASG), S3 for storage, EC2 instances for compute.
+- **Cloudflare Workers**: Building serverless applications with Cloudflare Workers.
+- **CI/CD**: Implementing continuous integration and deployment pipelines with GitHub Actions and Jenkins.
+- **Kubernetes**: Familiar with Kubernetes concepts for container orchestration and scaling.

 </details>

 ## 🛠️ Recent Web3 Learning Path

+- **Introduction to Smart Contracts with Solidity**
+- **Ethereum Blockchain Basics**
-- Advanced Smart Contract Development with Forge
+- **dApp Development with React and Web3.js**
-- Gas Optimization and Security Best Practices
+- **Exploring DeFi Concepts and Protocols**
-- Web3 Frontend Integration using wagmi
+- **Web3 Frontend Integration using wagmi**
-- DeFi Protocol Architecture
-- Foundry Testing and Fuzzing Techniques

 ## 📫 Let's Connect